SurbhiAgrawal9/interview-prepration-practice/Frontend Interview Theory/Javascript/call,apply&bind.md

 In summary, call and apply are used for immediate function execution with a specified this value and arguments, while bind creates a new function with a fixed this value, which can be called later.
 These methods are often used in JavaScript to control the context in which functions are executed or to pass arguments dynamically.

+## uses

+In summary, the call method is a powerful tool in JavaScript that allows you to control the this value and pass arguments to functions individually.
+It is particularly useful in situations where you need to change the context in which a function is executed or when you want to borrow methods from one object to use in another.